PlataneDev/platane/conventions.md

 ## Git commit

-A commit's message begins with an _[gitmoji](https://gitmoji.dev/)_ corresponding to the work being done.
+A commit's message begins with a _[gitmoji](https://gitmoji.dev/)_ corresponding to the work being done.
 There follows an explanation in a few words of the work done. (try to specify which files have been modify).

 ```
 📝 update README => add image and title